amitmerchant1990/sole/readme.md

 ![](/assets/screenshot.png)

 That's it!
-That's the "Sole" purpose of it.
+That's the "Sole" purpose of this extension.

 You can jot down your most important *reminder*, *an idea*, *a phone number*, *an inspirational quote*, and so on.